lexicHQ/docs/resources.md

 # Resources

-For more information checkout some these examples build using `Recime`:
+Here are some links to useful resources that can help you to get started with `Recime`:

 ### Recime Bot Extension